AlbertArredondoAlfaro/DemoApp/README.md

 ## Architecture

 I have used VIPER architecture to structure the different screens.
-I have based the VIPER architecture on this -> (https://github.com/rcasanovan/Xcode-VIPER-Architecture-Template)
+I have based the VIPER architecture on this -> (https://github.com/rcasanovan/Xcode-VIPER-Architecture-Template).
+Thanks Ricardo ;)

-##Network request
+## Network request

 I have used an API point provided by Domestika to get the assests for the courses. (http://mobile-assets.domestika.org/challenge/home.json)